 Mark A. Staples is the Sr. Vice President and Chief Information Officer at the College of Charleston and serves as the senior IT professional at the College.
 His focus has been modernizing the technologies to provide the College with the tools to be more innovative and transformative - leading to improved student and employee experiences.

-Prior to his appointment at the College of Charleston, Mark was the Vice President/CIO at Wentworth Institute of Technology in Boston.
+Before his appointment at the College of Charleston, Mark was the Vice President/CIO at Wentworth Institute of Technology in Boston.
 Massachusetts, serving as a member of the President's Administrative Council and reporting directly to the president of the Institute.
 He is responsible for IT Strategy, infrastructure services, administrative systems, and technologies and practices influencing teaching and learning.
-Mark also provides leadership in the areas of marketing, student recruitment and retention, institutional analytics, alumni affairs, and institutional advancement, leveraging his 29 years of experience in higher education.
+Mark also provides leadership in marketing, student recruitment and retention, institutional analytics, alumni affairs, and institutional advancement, leveraging his 29 years of experience in higher education.
 He served as the chair of the Education Roundtable for the Boston chapter of the Society of Information Management.
-In 2015 he was nominated for Boston CIO of the Year in non-profit sector and in 2016 he finished as a finalist among more than 70 other CIOs.
+In 2015 he was nominated for Boston CIO of the Year in the non-profit sector, and in 2016, he finished as a finalist among more than 70 other CIOs.

-Before his time at Wentworth, Mark served as Director of Academic and Research Technologies across all nine colleges for Northeastern University, where he was responsible for the delivery and support of all teaching, learning, and research technologies on all campuses.
-Mark was awarded the Excellence/Innovation Award by his peers in 2012.
-He's also served as Chief Information Security Officer at Georgia Health Sciences University, Director of Infrastructure Services and Client Support at Medical University of Ohio, and was part of various IT organizations at the University of Toledo and Indiana University (IU) for over 10 years.
-Between 2009 and 2012, Mark also served as co-chair of biomedical consortium that included Harvard Medical, UMass, Tufts University, MIT, and several biomedical labs throughout the commonwealth.
+Before his time at Wentworth, Mark served as Director of Academic and Research Technologies across all nine colleges for Northeastern University, where he was responsible for delivering and supporting all teaching, learning, and research technologies on all campuses.
+His peers awarded Mark the Excellence/Innovation Award in 2012.
+He has also served as Chief Information Security Officer at Georgia Health Sciences University, Director of Infrastructure Services and Client Support at the Medical University of Ohio, and was part of various IT organizations at the University of Toledo and Indiana University (IU) for over ten years.
+Between 2009 and 2012, Mark also served as co-chair of a biomedical consortium that included Harvard Medical, UMass, Tufts University, MIT, and several biomedical labs throughout the commonwealth.